Sarah McLachlan: 1993–2002: Fumbling Towards Ecstasy, The Freedom Sessions, Surfacing, Mirrorball

-2003–2006: Afterglow and Wintersong
+2003–2006: Afterglow, Wintersong

-McLachlan released her fifth studio album, Afterglow, in November 2003.
+Following the death of her mother in December 2001, and the birth of her first daughter five months later, McLachlan took a break from music to focus on motherhood.
+She released her fifth studio album, Afterglow, in November 2003.
 The album was preceded by the single "Fallen" in September, while two of its tracks, "Stupid" and "World on Fire", were released as supporting singles the following year.
 McLachlan had contemplated the prospect of losing career momentum during the album's creation and has described its writing process as similar to "extracting blood from a stone".
 All songs for the album were written over a two and a half year period and recorded at either Marchand's home studio in Montreal or McLachlan's home studio in Vancouver.
 Afterglow topped the Canadian Albums Chart, and debuted at No. 2 in the US with over 300,000 copies sold in its opening week.
 It has since been certified 5× platinum in Canada, and 2× platinum in the US.
-"Fallen" was later nominated for Best Female Pop Vocal Performance at the 46th Annual Grammy Awards, while Afterglow received a nomination for Best Pop Vocal Album at the 47th Annual Grammy Awards.
+"Fallen" was nominated for Best Female Pop Vocal Performance at the 46th Annual Grammy Awards, while Afterglow received a nomination for Best Pop Vocal Album at the 47th Annual Grammy Awards.

-Prior to embarking on the Afterglow Live tour in May 2004, McLachlan released the digital extended play Acoustic Live, which included renditions of two songs from Afterglow, and rerecorded "World on Fire" with Robbie Robertson for the TNT series Into the West.
+Prior to embarking on the Afterglow Live tour in May 2004, McLachlan released the digital extended play Acoustic Live, which included renditions of two songs from Afterglow, and re-recorded "World on Fire" with Robbie Robertson for the TNT series Into the West.
 The tour took place through 2005.
-Afterglow Live, a CD+DVD recording package of one of the Canada stops was released in November 2004.
+Afterglow Live, a CD+DVD recording package of one of the Canadian stops was released in November 2004.

 In October 2006, McLachlan released a Christmas album, Wintersong.
-The album included 11 new recordings, featuring covers of Joni Mitchell's "River", Gordon Lightfoot's "Song for a Winter's Night", and John Lennon's "Happy Xmas (War Is Over)", which she recorded with her outreach children and youth choir, and seasonal favourites: "Christmas Time Is Here", "O Little Town of Bethlehem", "Have Yourself a Merry Little Christmas", "Silent Night", "The First Noel", and "Greensleeves (What Child Is This?)", among others.
+The album included 11 new recordings, including covers of Joni Mitchell's "River", Gordon Lightfoot's "Song for a Winter's Night", and John Lennon's "Happy Xmas (War Is Over)", which she recorded with her outreach children and youth choir.
 The title track is an original work of McLachlan's.
-Wintersong debuted at No. 42 on the Billboard 200 for the week ending November 4, 2006, and peaked at No. 7.
-It was certified Platinum in the US in December 2007.
-According to Nielsen Music, the album has sold 1.1 million copies in the country as of November 2016.
+Wintersong debuted at No. 42 on the Billboard 200 and was certified Platinum in the US in December 2007, selling 1.1 million copies by 2016.
 In Canada, it is certified 3× Platinum.
 Wintersong was nominated for both a Grammy Award, in the Best Traditional Pop Vocal Album category, as well as for a Juno Award, for Pop Album of the Year.

 On October 3, 2006, the live album Mirrorball was re-released as Mirrorball: The Complete Concert.
-This release contains two discs that were compiled from two concerts performed on consecutive nights in April 1998 at the Rose Garden arena in Portland, Oregon.
+This release contains two discs that were compiled from two concerts performed on consecutive nights in April 1998 at the Rose Garden in Portland, Oregon.
+Two compilation albums were then released: Closer: The Best of Sarah McLachlan in 2008 and, in 2010, The Essential.
+In the meantime, McLachlan was busy with Lilith Fair.